wp-plugins/html-special-characters-helper/readme.txt

 == Changelog ==

+= 1.9 =
+* Fix to show HTML entity encoding in tooltip instead of the character
+* Change how scripts and styles are enqueued
+* Add version() to return plugin version
+* Re-license as GPLv2 or later (from X11)
+* Add 'Text Domain', 'License', and 'License URI' header tags to readme.txt and plugin file
+* Add banner image for plugin page
+* Remove ending PHP close tag
+* Note compatibility through WP 3.4+

 = 1.8 =
 * Add new filter 'c2c_html_special_characters_post_type' to allow support for other post types
 * Enqueue CSS